kdadler/slate/source/includes/_offerLines.md

-unitPriceList | object | The unit price list, keyed by pricing tier ID (see offer out pricingTiers field) new | boolean | Is this line marked as new? promoted | boolean | Is this line marked as promoted? promotedLabel | boolean&#124;null | Label to display for promoted lines? columnValues | object | The values for each column, keyed by column ID (see the offer columns field) unitsPerCase | int | The number of units per case for the line sectionId | integer/null | The section that the line belongs to
+unitPriceList | object | The unit price list, keyed by pricing tier ID (see offer out pricingTiers field) new | boolean | Is this line marked as new? promoted | boolean | Is this line marked as promoted? promotedLabel | boolean&#124;null | Label to display for promoted lines columnValues | object | The values for each column, keyed by column ID (see the offer columns field) unitsPerCase | int | The number of units per case for the line sectionId | integer/null | The section that the line belongs to